onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 How do we become as impactful as possible in affecting the most number of people the furthest forward

+Metaverse - bridging/extending the real world with the virtual - virtualizing the real world you want any more buzzwords?
+I've got plenty!
+Singularity!
+Decentralization!
+Augmented Reality!
+    mention roblox, an actual metaverse can be build on top of an open identity protocol - in fact that's the only way a true metaverse could be built!
 Mention augmented reality - the metaverse the metaverse is not about a complete disconnect from the real world - it is the ultimate interface to the real world not this metaverse: show polygon zuck